[Note: This post contains major spoilers for Red Dead Redemption and minor spoilers for Red Dead Redemption 2.]

 Shifting the series’ viewpoint from John to Arthur proves to be RDR2’s masterstroke.
 John is too much of an outsider for his perspective on the gang’s downfall to feel truly tragic, as his young heart is already heavy with self-doubt and conflicted loyalties.
 Dutch’s descent into paranoid villainy – or, more accurately, the exposure of the self-serving gangster that was always there – requires a witness who is close to the throne.
 Arthur is technically the gang’s third-in-command behind co-founders Dutch and Hosea Matthews, and his sense of betrayal is therefore all the sharper as he watches his friend, mentor, and surrogate father gradually discard the “honorable thief” principles he has long espoused.
 Has something fundamental changed, Arthur wonders, or was it always bullshit?
 Are they truly the last free Americans or just a bunch of crooks and killers, marauding their way across a nation that despises them?

-Whereas Dutch was a central figure in the first RDR, the prequel elevates him into a richly realized and repulsively human villain for the ages.
+Dutch was a central figure in the first RDR, but the prequel elevates him into a richly realized and repulsively human villain for the ages.
 Arthur, meanwhile, is that rarest of protagonists in fiction: a taciturn antihero whose slow, bloody crawl toward self-knowledge feels completely believable.
 The player does not know what precisely will happen to Arthur Morgan at the end of RDR2, but his absence from the original RDR feels more pointed with each passing hour spent in his company.
 It becomes hard to imagine the game’s world without the big lug’s sturdy, plainspoken presence, adding an extra twinge of angst to every tense exchange between Arthur and Dutch.
 In this way, Rockstar imbues RDR2 with a potent, gut-twisting atmosphere of dissolution, where the fall of the Van de Linde gang is not just a Thing That Happened but a complex, slow-motion tragedy that unfolds in real time.
 It liberates the game from the demands of box-checking and table-setting, creating a story that feels like it has real stakes, real suffering, and real sacrifice.
 If the stewards of Hollywood’s blockbuster film franchises have any pride in their work, they should be looking to Red Dead Redemption 2 as an exemplar of impactful prequel storytelling.